Last Updated on

 Tips to Prepare Your Baby for an Acupressure Session

-- First and foremost, if your little one is all teary, try calming him down by taking him in your arms and caressing him.
+- First and foremost, if your little one is teary or crying, try calming him down by taking him in your arms and caressing him.
 There is nothing more therapeutic than a mother’s touch.

 - You can gently rub his palms and feet.